BradleyChatha/jcli/README.md

 Inside `DefaultCommand` we create a member field called `mode` that is decorated with the `@CommandNamedArg` UDA and has enum type.
 JCLI knows how to convert an argument value into an enum value.

-The first parameter is the name of the argument, which is actually important this time as this determines what name the user has to use.
+The first parameter is the name of the argument, which is actually important this time as this determines what name the user needs to use.

 The second parameter is just the description.